opencredo/venafi-vault-wizard/examples/README.md

 This directory contains a number of test environments that can be used to spin up Vault clusters in various configurations.
 Each example contains a `README` explaining more about how it is built and executed.
 Alongside the `README` each example also contains two configuration files named `tpp-vvw.hcl` and `vaas-vvw.hcl`.
-Each configuration allows VVW to be tested with either the Venafi Trust Proection Platform or Venafi as a Service.
+Each configuration allows VVW to be tested with either the Venafi Trust Protection Platform or Venafi as a Service.
-The aim to provide HCL configuration files that can be used as a guide and adapted to a similar scenarios.
+The aim is to provide HCL configuration files that can be used as a guide and adapted to similar scenarios.
 For example, if someone wants to use the Venafi plugins with Vault running in Kubernetes, the HCL files in that example should be a good starting point.

 The currently supported test environments are: